 Horsemanship Lesson Program

 Riders in this program continue to develop skills learned in our Learn To Ride program and work towards the Equestrian Canada Rider Levels 1-4 (dressage and jump).
 Our focus is primarily equitation and education- we are a non-competitive barn.
-Lessons are 2 hours long: 1 hour in the arena riding 30 minutes before and after with the horse on the ground.
+Lessons are 2 hours long: 1 hour in the arena riding 30 minutes before and after with the horse on the ground including catching, grooming, tacking, and untacking, grooming and turning out.

 This program runs from September-June with classes on Monday, Wednesday, Thursday, Friday, and Saturday.
-The price per month is $290+processing fees.
+The price per month is $304.50 and includes one lesson per week.

 This year we are starting Saturday, September 2, 2023 to Friday, June 21, 2024 with breaks from December 23, 2023 to January 5, 2024 for Winter, and March 28- April 3, 2024 for Spring.
 Our annual Fun Show will be June 22 and 23, 2024.